Surgeon Brings Personal Connection to Study of Pancreatic Cancer

 His grandfather's death was one of the reasons he went into medicine, Clark says.
 He picked surgery as a specialty because "you change the life of people right away.''

-His decision to leave the Mayo Clinic for Wake Forest Baptist Health this summer was largely because of the strong multidisciplinary team in gastrointestinal diseases.
+His decision to leave the Mayo Clinic for Wake Forest Baptist Health was largely because of the strong multidisciplinary team in gastrointestinal diseases.

 "The system here is really set up to take care of these patients,'' he says.
 "It's an opportunity for me to really build onto what they have and make it a focus for pancreas cancer.''